I recently saw one of my favorite K-pop groups in concert. It was wiiiiild.

 Back in March, I saw that they were having a concert in Seoul at the end of April – “Fly in Seoul.”
 I was instantly defeated.
 Getting tickets to any concert here in Korea is basically impossible.
 “All the crazy fan girls will snatch them up before I even get a chance,” I thought to myself.
 It was then that I told myself that I am far too competitive to go down without a fight.

 On the night the tickets were to go on sale, I got home early to prep my body and soul for the fight of my life.
 I cleared my desk, logged into Interpark (the ticket website), pulled out my credit card, and waited [im]patiently for 8PM.
 When the tickets opened up, I was a mess.
 Every single time I chose a seat, it would vanish.
 I tried for fifteen minutes, but painfully watched the seats disappear right before my eyes.
 I almost gave up, but then I remembered how badly I wanted to see them in concert.
 There were about five seats left when I finally nabbed one.
 I couldn’t believe it.

 The morning of the concert, I saw that the leader, JB, couldn’t perform due to a back injury.
-I was devastated, but his health is more important to me than having him perform.
+I was sad, but his health is more important.
 After work that Friday, I hopped on the metro for what felt like forever to make it to the concert venue.
 I had never been to Olympic Park before, but I could barely take anything in other than the GOT7 banners and posters hanging around everywhere.

 Thai fans shelled out money to display this in the subway.